qperez/json-patch-extension/README.md

 ## Try this !

-You can find the json-patcher website at this address : <https://github.com/Starcounter-Jack/JSON-Patch)https://qperez.github.io/json-patcher>
+You can find the json-patcher website at this address : https://qperez.github.io/json-patcher

 ## Hopefully soon...

-Fonctionnalities to compress and expand json-ld objects directly into the patcher.
+Fonctionnalities to compress and expand json-ld objects directly into the GUI of json-patcher.

 ## Librairies used